AbdulhameedSk/Guruji-Astro-Backend-Assignment/README.md

 ## Conclusion

 This assignment will test your ability to develop a robust backend system for a quiz application, covering various aspects including functionality, security, code quality, documentation, error handling, performance, and deployment.
 Good luck!

+# MongoDB Quiz Backup Script using Corn Job

+This script connects to a MongoDB client, retrieves quizzes from a source collection, and backs them up to a destination collection within the "quiz" database using a cron job.